FuelLabs/fuel-indexer/docs/CONTRIBUTING.md

     - If you added new functionality, your message would be `enhancement: i add something super cool`
     - If you just did a chore your message is: `chore: i did somthing not fun`
-    - So on and so forth
   - Keeping commit messages short and consistent helps users parse release notes
 - Push up your branch to Github then (on the right hand side of the Github UI):
   - Assign yourself as the owner of the PR